Please give turtles (and snakes) a brake!

 Snapping turtle (Photo by Ryan M. Bolton)

 The Saugeen Bruce Peninsula is home to a variety of herptiles, including Ontario’s only rattlesnake, the massasauga.
 Tricia Stinnissen, a resource management officer at Bruce Peninsula National Park, completed her master’s thesis on herpetofauna road mortality on the northern Saugeen Bruce Peninsula, in partnership with the Nature Conservancy of Canada (NCC).
-Over the summers of 2012 and 2013, Tricia and her team cycled more than 10,000 kilometres, identifying hotspots and hot moments for road-related deaths in herptiles.
-She spotted 2,514 reptiles and amphibians on roadways, including midland painted turtles and snapping turtles, 10 species of snakes (including eastern ribbonsnake and milksnake), and eight species of salamanders, toads and frogs, of which 1,986 were dead.
-Ten per cent of the dead individuals were species at risk, including an astounding 68 massasaugas.
+Over the summers of 2012 and 2013, Tricia and her team cycled more than 10,000 kilometres, identifying hot spots and hot moments for road-related deaths in herptiles.
+She spotted 2,514 reptiles and amphibians on roadways, including:

 Eastern massassauga (Photo by Ryan M. Bolton)

-This spring, NCC will be installing four “Please Brake for Snake” signs along Johnson’s Harbour Road with the help of the Northern Bruce Municipality.
-These signs are being placed in areas with a history of massasauga and other herptile mortality located by NCC’s Crane River Tract and aim to alert road users to watch out for herptiles that may be crossing the road and to slow down accordingly.
+NCC has installed four “Please Brake for Snake” signs along Johnson’s Harbour Road with the help of the Northern Bruce Municipality.
+These signs are placed in areas with a history of massasauga and other herptile mortality located.
+They alert road users to watch out for herptiles that may be crossing the road and to slow down accordingly.

 So, as you get into your car this spring, summer or fall, please keep an eye out for basking snakes, turtles and amphibians on our roadways and help our local wildlife neighbours stay safe.
 With a bit of care, knowledge and a helping hand we can all play a part in the recovery of our local species.